qchappat/BMENE-4460-2023-Project-Motion-Corretion/README.md

 We trained our models using Google Colaboratory Virtual Machines with NVIDIA A100 GPUs (12 GB VRAM).

-We let the models (total of 15) trained until the end and our total cumulated training time amount is about 180 hours.
+We let most of the models trained until the end.
+Instead for the ResCUNet-AFT-ResCUNet models for each dataset that we stoped after 20 hours.
+Our total cumulated training time amount is about 180/200 hours.

 You will find in this repository the weights from our different training and the results of our models in the folder `saved_model`.